gonglini/Spot-Mircro-Quadruped-Project-with-ROS/README.md

 The frame utilized is the Thingverse Spot Micro frame developed by KDY0523.
 See [the thingverse page](https://www.thingiverse.com/thing:3445283) for additional details for assembly hardware.
 The files for cls6336hv servos were printed which also fit the hv5523mg servos I used.

 Component List:
-* Computer: Raspberry Pi 3B -> JetsonNano & Melodic ROS
+* Computer: JetsonNano & Melodic ROS
 * Servo control board: PCA9685, controlled via i2c
-* Servos: 12 x PDI-HV5523MG -> CLS6336HV
+* Servos: CLS6336HV
 * LCD Panel: 16x2 i2c LCD panel (Optional)
-* Battery: 2s 4000 mAh Lipo, direct connection to servo board for servo power
+* Battery: 2s 5200 mAh Lipo, direct connection to servo board for servo power
-* UBEC: HKU5 5V/5A ubec, used as 5v voltage regulator to power raspberry pi, lcd panel, pca9685 control board.
+* UBEC: HKU5 5V/5A ubec, used as 5v voltage regulator to power raspberry pi, lcd panel, pca9685 control board (optional).
 * Lidar: RPLidar A1
 * Custom 3d printed parts for mounts and reinforcements